 The Centers for Disease Control and Prevention reports that an estimated 1.7 million people sustain a traumatic brain injury (TBI) each year.
 Of all of the potential injuries a person can sustain in a preventable accident, a traumatic brain injury ranks among the most serious.
 In severe cases, individuals who sustain a traumatic brain injury can develop significant mental and physical problems that have the potential to last for years.
 Even in instances of relatively mild TBIs, victims can be left with significant medical bills and the inability to work for an extended period of time.
+Needing legal assistance from a St. Petersburg traumatic brain injury attorney to assist with the financial burden of medical bills.

 These and other issues related to traumatic brain injury can result in significant economic and non-economic losses for victims.
-Fortunately, Florida personal injury law often allows people injured in preventable accidents to recover for their injuries and associated losses.
+Fortunately, St. Petersburg personal injury lawyer allows people injured in preventable accidents to recover for their injuries and associated losses.
 In order to successfully bring a claim, affected individuals need to establish that their injury was caused by someone else’s negligent act or omission, which is often a complicated legal task.
 Consequently, anyone who has sustained a TBI in an accident should discuss their options with an experienced St. Petersburg traumatic brain injury lawyer as soon as possible after an accident occurs.

 To schedule a free consultation with one of our lawyers, call the Dolman Law Group’s St. Petersburg office today at (727) 451-6900.